Are you in the hydroponics game to grow enormous tomatoes and hyper-productive peppers? Then you need to check out Deep Water Culture (DWC for short).

 3. Deep Water Culture Cloning

-You can also use DWC to clone your favorite plants by employing some liquid rooting hormone, like this popular one.
+You can also use DWC to clone your favorite plants by employing some liquid rooting hormone.

 This concentrated hormone triggers plant cells to begin producing roots.
 And in combination with the nutrient-rich solution of a DWC, cloning can result in your cuttings growing an extensive root system in a short amount of time.